jenkins-x/jx-docs/content/en/docs/contributing/documentation/_index.md

 To make this as easy as possible, we've created a Dockerfile and a docker-compose.yml file that you can use spin up a preview server without having to install a bunch of other software.

-First make sure you're in the folder with the cloned repo (if you haven't done anything in your terminal since cloning the repo, just run `cd jx-docs`), then run the following command to build and start the Hugo server:
+First make sure you're in the folder with your local cloned copy of the `jx-docs` repo,  then run the following command to build and start the Hugo server:

 ```bash
 $ docker-compose up -d server